Native Nations Now: An Exhibition of Contemporary Native Art

 May 17 – October 29, 2018

-Plains Indian Museum, Buffalo Bill Center of the West is partnering with the Creative Indigenous Collective to curate a groundbreaking exhibition from Plains Indian artists Robert Martinez, John Isaiah Pepion, Holly Young, Lauren Monroe, Louis Still Smoking, Gina Still Smoking, and Ben Pease.
+Plains Indian Museum, Buffalo Bill Center of the West is partnering with the Creative Indigenous Collective to curate this groundbreaking exhibition from Plains Indian artists Robert Martinez, John Isaiah Pepion, Holly Young, Lauren Monroe, Louis Still Smoking, Gina Still Smoking, and Ben Pease.

 Creative Indigenous Collective Scope and Objectives

 “The Creative Indigenous Collective; hereafter CIC, formed to represent the education and promotion of Contemporary Indigenous culture and creativity.
 In many communities around the world, Indigenous art has been overlooked and compartmentalized by the Western paradigm.
 The CIC advocates that Indigenous Peoples are the original creatives who require respect via representation and exhibition of art.
 The scope of the CIC is to deliver representation in Native communities through event production, exhibition, conference, discussion, academic forum, collaboration and public engagement.